SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/CainAndAbel.md

 		* Resistance to any other Damage Type.
 * Overflow Blast (Passive Ability) – Bonus Action | Intelligence Modifier Per Long Rest | Ranged Weapon Attack
 	* A creature within 120 feet takes 4d8 + Intelligence Modifier Force Damage.
-* Awaken Cain & Abel (Passive Ability) – Bonus Action | Once per Long Rest | One Hour Duration
+* Awaken Cain & Abel (Passive Ability) – Bonus Action | One Minute Duration
 	* Sets Cain & Abel's Awakening to the 'Active' state for the duration, enabling use of all Active Features from the Awakened Tier.
 	* Activates a use of Bladesong, if available
 * A.I.
 Mind (Passive Effect)